cyrilbois/developer-playbook/persistance-dbaas-dynamodb.md

+Perstistance

+Every microservice should use it's own persitance layer.
+Optimally this will be a SasS solution.
+The current list of database can be discovered [hear](https://db-engines.com/de/ranking) and the [zalando technology radar](#).

 Why DynamoDB?

 pynamodb \(ORM\) - my experience \(ask in stack overflow with a link to my describe esperience and the code\) why cann't I serialize it back?